List of British politicians who have acknowledged cannabis use: Legislation

 In order that Britain could ratify international treaties which it signed up to, it added tincture of cannabis to the list of drugs which already required an importation or exportation licence, granted by the Home Secretary.
-This took the form of the Dangerous Drugs Act 1920.
+This took the form of the Dangerous Drugs Act 1920 (10 & 11 Geo.
+5. c.
+46).

 Secondary legislation was introduced to ensure better standardization and quality of cannabis tincture.
 This was achieved by tight legislative control over sourcing the raw materials, processing and distribution.
 An effect of this control was to restrict the use of tincture to purposes that were strictly medical or scientific.
 Other forms of cannabis were not affected.

 One of the regulations to maintain quality is briefly alluded to by Maud Grieve in her book A Modern Herbal, where she mentions in the section about Indian Hemp that "two-year-old ganja is almost inert, and the law requires it to be burnt in the presence of excise officers."